Anatomy of the brachial plexus (Revankar et al, 2013)

 - Brachialis and brachial fascia: could the median nerve get trapped between the brachialis and brachial fascia?

 Supracondylar process continued by the ligament of Struthers: the ligament of Struthers extends from supracondylar process --> medial epicondyle.
-It encases neurovascular structures including the median nerve, brachial artery, ulnar nerve, ulnar artery and a branch of the musculocutaneous nerve.
+It encases the median nerve and brachial artery.

 The bicipital aponeurosis (lacertus fibrosus): extends from the myotendinous junction of the distal bicep to the medial deep fascia of the forearm close to the epicondylar muscles.
 Covers the median nerve and the brachial artery.

 Pronator teres: the median nerve runs between the humeral and ulnar heads of the pronator teres.